tcgconsolee/cybaware/README.md

-# Just download the .exe file and open it
+# download the repo and open the .exe file